ProctorEdu

 Some students might not tell you about their feelings, but their behavior will show that they are experiencing some form of anxiety.
 It is best to learn about the issues students are facing or the reason for the test anxiety.

 This way, educators better understand the issues the students are going through.
 They can find the best solution for them to cope with tension and anxiety.
 As mentioned earlier, some students might feel shy in sharing their feelings.
 So it is better to ask them if they are facing any difficulties or issues.
+This is especially important for students with learning disability who may have unique stressors impacting their performance.

 Keep Things in Perspective